ibm-watson-data-lab/shopping-list-vuejs-pouchdb/tutorial.md

 }
 ```

-Your code should now look like [Tutorial Step 3 - Initial Set Up](tutorial/step3) and in a web browser should show any lists you manually push into the app's `shoppingList` array:
+Your code should now look like [Tutorial Step 3 - IAdding data](tutorial/step3) and in a web browser should show any lists you manually push into the app's `shoppingList` array:

 ![step3](img/step3.png)